Alexkael/NeurIPS2020_Weight_Correlation/README.md

     activitation function -> cfg['ACTIVATION']

 5..
-We train the models with and without WCD **--converge to same-level train loss (as the same model may converge to different train loss)--**, then compare the optimal test loss.
-Thus may train the same model several times to get a model converge to the similar train loss with another one. **--Please consult--**
+We train the models with and without WCD **--converge to same-level train loss (training repeatedly, the model with permutation invariant setting may converge to different train loss)--**, then compare the optimal test loss.
+Thus, we may train the same model (WCD) several times to get a model converge to the similar train loss with another one (without WCD). **--Please consult--**

          /WCD/experimental_data/VGG16_corr_cifar10_nol2.out, VGG16_corr_cifar10_nol2_2.out, VGG16_corr_cifar10_nol2_3.out, VGG16_corr_cifar10_nol2_4.out